-MEETING OF THE PUBLIC TRUS T BOARD Update against Trust Objectives for - Q1 2018 AGENDA ITEM: 16 Report Author and Job Title: Roseanne Crossey, Head of Responsible Daren Business Development and Director: Fradgley, Planning Director of Strategy and Improvement Action Required Approve □ Discuss □ Inform n □ Assure ⊠ Executive Summary This report shows progress as objectives agreed for 2018/19.
-In planned trajectories, and hit its planned savings were slightly of in place.
-Trust values were la Leadership conference.
-Q1 response.
-Work on establishing are slightly behind track.
-Phas track.
-The Trust operate planned financi frack.
-A finance unched and well Pulse Surveys joint health and s ed inline or above al target, though recovery plan is received at the achieved 52% social care teams Recommendation Members of the Board are asked updates, and be assured of prog being made within an acceptable ress against the o Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF 1: That the quality & safety of care we provide across the Trust does not improve is line with Quality Commitment.
-BAF 5: That our emergency care pathway does not improve resulting in continued delays for patients & poor flow through the hospital.
+MEETING OF THE PUBLIC TRUST BOARD Update against Trust Objectives for - Q1 2018 AGENDA ITEM: 16 Report Author and Job Title: Roseanne Crossey, Head of Responsible Daren Business Development and Director: Fradgley, Planning Director of Strategy and Improvement Action Required Approve Discuss Inforr n 🗆 Assure 🗵 Executive Summary This report shows progress as at Quarter 1 against the Trust objectives agreed for 2018/19.
+The Trust operated inline or above planned trajectories, and hit its planned financial target, though planned savings were slightly off track.
+A finance recovery plan is in place.
+Trust values were launched and well received at the Leadership conference.
+Q1 Pulse Surveys achieved 52% response.
+Work on establishing joint health and social care teams are slightly behind track.
+Phase 2 sustainability reviews are on track.
+Recommendation Members of the Board are asked updates, and be assured of prog being made within an acceptable ress against the o Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline being made within an acceptable framework.
+BAF 1: That the quality &amp; safety of care we provide across the Trust does not improve in line with Quality Commitment.
+BAF 5: That our emergency care pathway does not improve resulting in continued delays for patients &amp; poor flow through the hospital.
 BAF 7: That we cannot deliver safe sustainable staffing levels reducing our reliance on expensive agency staff.
 BAF 8: that we are not successful in our work to establish a clinically-led engaged and empowered culture.
-BAF 10: That we cannot deliver our planned programme of hospital estate improvement including ITU, Neonatal Unit, 2nd Maternity Theatre & a plan for Emergency Department BAF 12: That the overall strategy does not deliver required changes resulting in services that are not affordable to the Local Health Economy.
+BAF 10: That we cannot deliver our planned programme of hospital estate improvement including ITU, Neonatal Unit, 2nd Maternity Theatre &amp; a plan for Emergency Department BAF 12: That the overall strategy does not deliver required changes resulting in services that are not affordable to the Local Health Economy.
 BAF 13: That the Service Improvement and Cost Improvement Programme does not deliver the financial impact planned resulting in non-delivery of financial plan.
 BAF 15: If the Trust does not agree a suitable alliance approach with Local Health Economy partners it will be unable to deliver a sustainable integrated care model.
-There are no risk implications associated with this report."
-Resource implications There are no resource implications associated with this report." • · Legal and Equality and Diversity implications There are no legal or equality & with this paper." aiversity implication ons associated Strategic Objectives Safe, high quality care ⊠ Care at hor me 🗆 Partners ⊠ Value colleagues ⊠
+Resource implications There are no risk implications associated w There are no resource implicatio h this report."
+Legal and Equality and Diversity implications ty There are no legal or equality & diversity implications associated with this paper."
+Strategic Objectives Safe, high quality care ⊠ Care at hor me 🗆 Partners  Value colle agues 🖂

-Resources ⊠
+NHS Irust Resources ⊠